 In the summer, there are course enrolment workshops offered by the Office of the Registrar and Centre for Student Engagement.
 Please check the Course Enrolment information page.
 If you have further questions, please contact us.

-We suggest buying what you can comfortably afford and what works for your anticipated usage pattern (e.g. consider weight and battery life in addition to processor and memory).
+We don't have specific recommendations.
+Students can use our lab when they need processing power for advanced courses.
+Buy what you can comfortably afford and what works for your anticipated usage pattern (e.g. consider weight and battery life in addition to processor and memory).

 What can I do to prepare for first-year calculus?

-• If you are considering taking MAT137H5 + MAT139H5 or MAT157H5 + MAT159H5, the U of T St. George Mathematics Department has a page with some resources here: Getting a start on proofs.
+If you are considering taking MAT137H5 + MAT139H5 or MAT157H5 + MAT159H5, the U of T St. George Mathematics Department has a page with some resources here: Head Start on proofs.

-It is expected that students will possess the necessary high school pre-requisites (or equivalents) to be successful in our first year and some second-year CSC, MAT or STA courses.
-However, please note that our department (and ACORN) does not actively monitor/check for high school pre-requisites, and there is no risk that you will be removed from MAT102H5, MAT132H5, MAT133Y5, MAT135H5, MAT137H5, MAT157H5, or MAT223H5.
-If you elect to complete any of these courses without the required prerequisite(s), you do so at your own risk and without the required background.
+Students should possess the necessary high school prerequisites (or equivalents) to be successful in their first year and some second-year CSC, MAT, or STA courses.
+However, our department (and ACORN) does not actively check for these prerequisites.
+Therefore, there is no risk that you will be removed from MAT102H5, MAT132H5, MAT133Y5, MAT135H5, MAT137H5, MAT157H5, or MAT223H5.
+If you have questions about enrolling in one or more of these courses without having the high school prerequisites, speak to one of our departmental Academic Advisors.

-I was not admitted to the “CMS stream” but I still wish to consider a CSC, MAT and/or STA program.
+I was not admitted to the “CMS stream” but I want to consider a CSC, MAT and/or STA program.
 Is that possible?

-Yes, this is possible, however, you must enroll in the correct first-year courses to be able to apply for one of our limited enrolment programs at the end of the first year.
-Visit the Academic Calendar to find program enrolment and completion requirements (ie: courses) for CSC, MAT and STA.
-Note that it is your responsibility to ensure you have the correct high school prerequisites for our first-year courses.
-See the question below for information about prerequisites.
+Yes, however, you must enroll in the correct courses in the first year to be able to apply for one of our limited enrolment programs.
+Visit the Academic Calendar to learn program enrolment and completion requirements for CSC, MAT, and STA.
+Be sure to review the information about high school prerequisites on this page.

 What are the five calculus sequences that UTM offers?